kdduha/school-website-classification/README.md

 - I visualized all the work done in the [streamlit web service (ru)](https://school-website-classification.streamlit.app/) where using different pre-trained models you can determine whether the text is found on the school website and look at the metrics

-In a folder **streamlit_app** are located requirenments, a web-service code, training script and 32 classification models with different configurations.
+In a folder **streamlit_app** are located requirements, a web-service code, training script and 32 classification models with different configurations.

 In a folder **research** are stored my notebooks where I tested hypotheses, did a frequency analysis + words' clusterization and explained my decisions, problems, possible solutions and some troubles that I couldn't fix.